-At this point in 2017, you probably know that you want HDR video in your life (assuming you haven’t got it already), but there’s still much confusion out there regarding the different HDR formats.
+By this point in 2017, you probably know you want HDR video in your life (assuming you haven’t got it already), but there’s still much confusion out there regarding the different HDR formats.

-HDR10 is comfortably the most common HDR format currently available, while Dolby Vision is rarer but, on paper, more advanced - and should deliver even more stunning pictures.
+HDR10 is comfortably the most common HDR format currently available, while Dolby Vision is rarer - but, on paper, it's more advanced - and should deliver even more stunning pictures.

 What's the difference?

-Dolby Vision-capable TVs combine the frame-by-frame information received from the source with an awareness of its own capabilities in terms of brightness, contrast and colour performance.
+Dolby Vision-capable TVs combine the frame-by-frame information received from the source with an awareness of their own capabilities in terms of brightness, contrast and colour performance.

 Unlike HDR10 video, Dolby Vision content is essentially being optimised for your TV on the fly, theoretically delivering the best possible image in every scene.

-That’s the theory anyway, and until recently that - and a few manufacturer demos - was all we had to go on.
+That’s the idea anyway, and until recently it - plus a few manufacturer demos - was all we had to go on.
 Now, though, we’ve been able to compare Dolby Vision and HDR10 directly in our own testing rooms – and the results are surprising, to say the least.

 How we did the comparison

 But first, how did we conduct the test?
 It’s certainly not an easy comparison to make, because Dolby Vision TVs are still very rare and because those TVs don’t allow you to switch between Dolby Vision and HDR10.
-Both points can also be applied to Blu-ray players, and Dolby Vision discs are rarer than a blue steak.
+Both points also apply to Blu-ray players - and Dolby Vision discs are still rarer than a blue steak.

 But where there's a will, there's a way.
 We sourced an LG OLED65G7V (all of LG’s 2017 OLEDs support Dolby Vision) and two Oppo UDP-203 Blu-ray players.
 We updated one of the Oppos to the latest firmware, which adds Dolby Vision support, and left the other on earlier firmware, limiting it to HDR10.

-With this kit we were able to connect the two players to the LG TV simultaneously, play the two discs concurrently, and flick between inputs for instant comparisons of Dolby Vision and HDR10.
+With this kit we are able to connect the two players to the LG TV simultaneously, play the two discs concurrently, and flick between inputs for instant comparisons of Dolby Vision and HDR10.

-But, comparing an HDR10 disc on the two players delivers a nigh-on identical picture and Despicable Me is the only disc available.
-Even taking these caveats into consideration, the results are really rather interesting - particularly in the case of Despicable Me.
+But comparing an HDR10 disc on the two players delivers a picture that's to all intents and purposes identical and, even taking these caveats into consideration, the results are really rather interesting - particularly in the case of Despicable Me.

-Let’s get the headline surprise out of the way now: the Dolby Vision version of Despicable Me, when tested using the kit and method outlined above, looks worse than the HDR10 version.
+Let’s get the headline surprise out of the way now: the Dolby Vision version of Despicable Me, when tested using the kit and method outlined above, looks inferior to the HDR10 version.

 The HDR10 version of the film is bright and punchy, with the kind of contrast that adds definition to objects and a real sense of three-dimensionality.
 This is a vibrant, exciting picture that draws the eye and makes the film look genuinely spectacular.